-As a caregiver, you may find yourself in the position of having to help deal with medical issues such as chronic illness, medication management, and talking with doctors and other health care providers.
+As a caregiver, you may find yourself in the position of having to help deal with both wellness and medical issues such as chronic illness, medication management, and talking with doctors and other health care providers.
 In this education module, we review the importance of healthy wellness habits, common chronic illnesses, and some of the resources available to caregivers.

 Topic Quick Links – Click on a topic below to go to that area of the page.